prashantmahawar75/subway-surfer-hand-simulation/README.md

 - **Start Game with Fist** ✊: Show a closed fist to start the game (simulates pressing Spacebar).
 - **Move Character with Index Finger Swipe** 👉👈👆👇: Swipe your index finger left, right, up, or down to control movement (simulates arrow keys).
 - Works with any PC game that uses arrow keys and spacebar for control.
+- click q key to exit MediaPipe (to close camera)
 ---

 ## Demo